French business leaders lambast Hollande

-JOUY-EN-JOSAS, France (Reuters) - French business leaders stepped up criticism of the new left-wing government on Friday, lamenting a perceived anti-corporate bias and lack of competitiveness, despite the prime minister’s recent efforts to mollify them.
+JOUY-EN-JOSAS, France, Aug 31 (Reuters) - French business leaders stepped up criticism of the new left-wing government on Friday, lamenting a perceived anti-corporate bias and lack of competitiveness, despite the prime minister’s recent efforts to mollify them.

 The presidency of Socialist Francois Hollande, who has angered some in the corporate world for adopting what they say are “soak-the-rich” tax policies and anti-business rhetoric, came in for heavy scorn on the last day of the Medef business lobby’s annual conference.